 Being diagnosed with type 2 diabetes can be a very overwhelming experience.
 Naturally, those newly diagnosed may have a lot of questions.
 But one of the most common questions I get asked is ‘how did I get diabetes?’

-A lot number of people may not have a full understanding of how certain factors
+A lot number of people may not have a full understanding of how certain factors as well as lifestyle can put them at a higher risk for developing type 2 diabetes.

 In a recent post -summit survey I performed, several participants responded they wanted to learn more about type 2 diabetes.